Silvercorp Metals Inc. – Consensus Indicates Potential -54.3% Downside

-Silvercorp Metals Inc. found using ticker (SVM) have now 2 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The target price ranges between 3.8 and 3.25 calculating the average target price we see 3.52.
-Now with the previous closing price of 7.7 this now indicates there is a potential downside of -54.3%.
-There is a 50 day moving average of 7.36 and the 200 moving average now moves to 4.88.
+Silvercorp Metals Inc. found using ticker (SVM) now have 2 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The range between the high target price and low target price is between 3.8 and 3.25 with the average target price sitting at 3.52.
+Given that the stocks previous close was at 7.7 this indicates there is a potential downside of -54.3%.
+The day 50 moving average is 7.36 and the 200 day moving average is 4.88.
 The market capitalisation for the company is $1,444m.
 Visit the company website at: http://www.silvercorpmetals.com

 Silvercorp Metals Inc., together with its subsidiaries, engages in the acquisition, exploration, development, and mining of mineral properties in China.
 The company primarily explores for silver, gold, lead, and zinc metals.
 It holds interest in Ying silver-lead- zinc project located in the Ying Mining District in Henan Province, China; and GC silver-lead-zinc mine in Guangdong Province, China.
 The company was formerly known as SKN Resources Ltd. and changed its name to Silvercorp Metals Inc. in May 2005.
 Silvercorp Metals Inc. is headquartered in Vancouver, Canada.